 To run the tests, TinkerTool System needs less than 200 kB on both disks.
 All files written during the check will be erased automatically after the tests have been completed.

-When working with file system types, only the file system families play a role for the behavior of the Finder, not specific sub-types.
+When working with file system types, only the file system families, not specific sub-types, affect the behavior of the Finder.
 Messages shown by TinkerTool System during this check refer to the family only.
-For example, the file systems “HFS” and “HFS+ journaled, case-sensitive, encrypted” are both represented by the family “HFS”.
+For example, the file systems “HFS” and “HFS+ journaled, case-sensitive, encrypted” are both represented by the family “HFS.”

 Perform the following steps to test the Finder:

-The button can only be pressed if the aforementioned conditions are met for the two folders.
-The pane will show you in advance whether the test can be performed, or if there is a possible problem with the selection of folders.
+The button can only be clicked if the previously specified conditions are met for the two folders.
+The pane will show you in advance whether the test can be performed, or if a problem exists with the selection of folders.

 TinkerTool System automatically tests the copy operations in both directions, i.e. copying from folder 1 to 2, and from 2 to 1.
-The order of the two folders doesn’t play any role for this reason.
+The order of the two folders does not matter.
 Because TinkerTool System is controlling the Finder remotely, you might hear the sound effects the Finder uses for copy operations during the test.

-A test that succeeded without problems will be displayed by a check mark with green background, a test which has failed is shown by a cross marked red.
+A successful test will be marked by a check mark with green background.
+A test that has failed is marked by a cross marked red.

-A failure of test 1 indicates that the Finder is not capable of copying Extended Attributes for files and folders if they are not stored natively, i.e. not on a disk using the format “HFS+”, or on an AppleShare file server.
+A failure of test 1 indicates that the Finder is not capable of copying Extended Attributes for files and folders if they are not stored natively, i.e. not on a disk using the formats “HFS+,” or “APFS”, or on an AppleShare file server.
 This failure may not be relevant to you.
-Emulated Extended Attributes are mainly used when you operate the system as file server, sharing files with older SMB or NFS network protocols.
-If you don’t use your computer in that way, it will be very likely that your installation of macOS has never created files with such attributes.
+Emulated Extended Attributes are mainly used when you operate the system as a file server, sharing files with older SMB or NFS network protocols.
+If you don’t use your computer that way, it’s likely that your installation of macOS has never created files with such attributes.